 Many effects have conditional wording that change whether part of the effect will happen or not.
-For the condition to be satisfied, you must exactly (including quantities and values of cards) meet or have just met that condition, and what you did must have amounted to more than nothing.
+For the condition to be satisfied, you must meet or have just met that condition, and what you did must have amounted to more than nothing.